tinkercademy-bootcamp/chat-project-aryan12cc/exercise-1/README.md

 - Bonus sections are more difficult and optional.
 - How can you find the information required to complete these tasks?
   - Google / Stack Overflow
+  - Official C++ Documentation (man pages for example)
 - How can you tell if the source of your information is good?
   - Good answers on Stack Overflow have a lot of positive votes.
 Furthermore, for Google, credible answers / web pages have a lot of references, hence, are one of the top links.
+  - Official C++ documentation is written by the team that works on releasing new versions of C++ themselves.
 - How would you define "good" in this situation?
   - Answers that have credibility from other users / people.